DC441242/DC441242.github.io/index.md

 ### Contact

-Get in touch for access to Slack or to offer a talk
+Get in touch to join our Slack channel or to offer a talk

 Join our [Meetup Group](https://www.meetup.com/DEFCON441242/)